mkSol/CTEC227-Project/README.md

 SysAdmin pages
 --Identical to Manager with added CRUD functionality
 --Error logs

+MILESTONE 3
+--Application walkthrough
+--Identify areas of concern, surprises, etc
+--Identify issues that crept up, scope creep, not identified in specs
+--Identify items that will not be abke to be implemented

 Optional Additions (If we have time for them)
 ---
 Lost login password system
 User Messaging system
 Multi-edit tickets